apokryphus/advanced-combat-system/README.md

 - Allow the player to only use these special movesets when certain weapons/items are equipped.

 Addtionally, the mod:
-- Comes with a whole host of different offensive, defensive, and movement abilities / combo systems, either enabled/disabled through the mod menu, or tied to specific movesets/weapons.
+- Comes with a whole host of different offensive and defensive abilities / combo systems, either enabled/disabled through the mod menu, or tied to specific movesets/weapons.
+- Comes with special movement systems available in combat and out of combat.
-- Interfaces with other potential weapon dlcs that you may have installed, and applies the animations to them when they are equipped.
+- Interfaces with other potential weapon DLCs that you may have installed, and applies the animations to them when they are equipped.
 - Adds additional NPC weapons into the game as enemy loot, in which you may equip to gain access to the movesets.
-- Adds custom enemies into the game world.
+- Adds custom enemies into the game world with their own mechanics and systems in place.

 ACS is highly configurable through its mod menu, and just about every aspect can be modified to suit the player's needs.